RomanLut/hx-esp32-cam-fpv/README.md

 ## Wifi rate

 24Mbps seems to be a sweet spot which provides high bandwidth and range.
+24 is Wifi rate; actual bandwith is ~4-5Mbps total ( including FEC ).
+Full 24Mbps transfer rate is not achievable.

 Lowering bandwidth to 12Mbps seems to not provide any range improvement; reception still drops at -83dB.